- Form a committee (use people from different schools to increase attendance)

 - Create (or borrow) a to-do list and assign tasks (Click the image above to see an example.
 It is advisable to use a cloud-based project management tool like Basecamp.)

 - Publicize it, especially on twitter (but you can have a great EdCamp with 20 people; more than 150ish might be too much).
-And try to have a twitter tutorial during your first block.
+Getting people to show up on a Saturday morning is hard, face to face asks are more effective than twitter and email blasts.

 - Arrange for breakfast food (Starbucks may donate coffee)